 - Up to x2 witnesses

-Obviously this drastically changes the landscape of a wedding, so the message we want to share with you right now is if the arrangements listed above does not match the vision you had in mind for your wedding day then please postpone your big day.
+This drastically changes the landscape of a wedding, so the message we want to share with you right now is if the arrangements listed above does not match the vision you had in mind for your wedding then postpone.
 We are building a wealth of resources to help you do this, and guiding you as for the best way to support your lovely vendors so that they can be there for your revised wedding date.

 - Yourself and your partner